stashed/stash/docs/guides/backup.md

 * Set `spec.paused: true` in Restic `yaml` and then apply the update.
 This means:

-  - Paused Restic CRDs will not applied to newly created wrokloads.
+  - Paused Restic CRDs will not applied to newly created workloads.
   - Stash sidecar containers will not be removed from existing workloads but the sidecar will stop taking backup.

 ```command